jwd83/VCR/README.md

 * ~~remove aac audio encoding~~ isntead offer 128k opus option?
 * SQLite/MariaDB backend for faster file searches/queue consolidation
   * MEMORY db in maria? rebuild on startup?
-  * maybe just use a normal DB but force RAM cache https://dba.stackexchange.com/a/1812
+  * maybe just use a normal DB but force RAM cache
+    * see alternative option 2 in https://dba.stackexchange.com/a/1812
+  * have daemon check modified time of base paths to see when it's time to rescan?
 * look at directly converting to opus on demand
 * Switch to https from http.
 Lets encrypt or self signed
 * Look into RTMP live streaming/encoding video/audio realtime.